After installing MySQL, the data directory must be initialized,

-Change location into the top-level directory of your MySQL installation directory, which is typically
+Change location to the top-level directory of your MySQL installation directory, which is typically

-You will find several files and subdirectories inside the folder, including the
+You will find several files and subdirectories inside the directory, including the

-binsubdirectory, which contains the server as well as the client and utility programs.
+binsubdirectory, which contains the server as well as client and utility programs.

-mysqlgroup, and set the right permissions for the directory:
+mysqlgroup, and set the appropriate permissions for the directory:

-See Section 9.1.1, “Initializing the Data Directory Manually Using mysqld” for some important information on the command, especially on the command options you might use.Note
+For some important information on the command, especially on the command options you might use, see Section 9.1.1, “Initializing the Data Directory Manually”.

-Initialization of the data directory might fail because some required software libraries are missing from your system.
-For example:
+Initialization of the data directory might fail if required system libraries are missing.
+For example, you might see an error like this:

-When this happens, you have to install the missing libraries manually or with your system's package manager before retrying the data directory initialization.
+If this happens, you must install the missing libraries manually or with your system's package manager.
+Then retry the data directory initialization command.

-If you want the server to be able to deploy with automatic support for secure connections, use the mysql_ssl_rsa_setup utility to create default SSL and RSA files:
+If you want to deploy the server with automatic support for secure connections, use the mysql_ssl_rsa_setup utility to create default SSL and RSA files: